luapower/fs/fs.md

 		* if the file size is zero the mapping fails with `'file_too_short'`.
 	* if the file doesn't exist:
 		* if write access is given, the file is created.
-		* if write access is not given, the mapping fails with `'no_file'` error.
+		* if write access is not given, the mapping fails with `'not_found'` error.
 	* if the file is shorter than the required offset + size:
 		* if write access is not given (or the file is the pagefile which can't be resized), the mapping fails with `'file_too_short'` error.